Effective permeability of an immiscible fluid in porous media determined from its geometric state

-Typical multiphase models already include two of the parameters ($\hat{S_f}, \hat{H_i}$) proposed in Equation \ref{RE} while more recent models include $\hat{\epsilon_T}$ \cite{hassanizadeh1993thermodynamic,gray2015dynamics} and the inclusion of $\hat{\chi}$ is not far off \cite{mcclure2018geometric}.
+Typical multiphase models already include two of the parameters ($\hat{S_f}, \hat{H_i}$) proposed in Equation 18 while recent models include $\hat{\epsilon_T}$ \cite{hassanizadeh1993thermodynamic,gray2015dynamics} and the inclusion of $\hat{\chi}$ is not far off \cite{mcclure2018geometric}.
 ANNs as constitutive models are attractive because they will significantly benefit from hardware acceleration over the near future.
-An ANN could realistically be embed into a reservoir simulator and used to model significantly more complex physics without having it dramatically slow things down.
+An ANN could realistically be embedded into a reservoir simulator and used to model significantly more complex physics without having it dramatically slow things down.
 Similar approaches are already being used for collision operators in lattice Boltzmann models and molecular dynamics simulations \cite{bedrunka2021lettuce}.